kgrammer-ivantage/mongodb-prez/mongodb-prez.md

 ##A Little History
 * 10gen, a New York based start-up began working on a software PAAS in 2007
 	* Included an application server and a database.
-* Goal was for developers to be able to concentrate on the application code, so the software needed to __scale gracefully across multiple machines__
+* Goal was for developers to be able to concentrate on the application code
+	* the software needed to __scale gracefully across multiple machines__
 * Developers didn't like giving up so much control over their technology stack
 * 10gen dropped the application server and concentrated solely on the database
 * Result: __MongoDB__